-Harm van Baar is directly involved in Fascinating from the Cosun Nutrition Center and is responsible for Ambition 1: A healthy and well-balanced diet.
+Harm van Baar is directly involved in Fascinating from the Cosun Nutrition Center and is responsible for Ambition 1: A healthy and well-balanced diet (Dutch content).
 Harm explains, “As the name suggests, our focus as part of Ambition 1 of Fascinating is on nutritional aspects.
 We assess the project applications submitted to Fascinating from a nutritional perspective and make the necessary adjustments.”
 Andries adds, “In other words, we examine Fascinating through a nutritional lens.”
 The recommendations given by the Cosun Nutrition Center within Fascinating are always based on scientific research.
 Andries continues, “An important prerequisite for us is that the scientific consensus is a decisive factor.
 At the Cosun Nutrition Center, we also have a scientific committee that advises and supports our scientific activities and communication.
 This enables us to secure the scientific validation of the Cosun Nutrition Center.”

 One of the crops that is being examined within Fascinating is the fava bean.
 Andries explains, “It’s a great crops that falls within the scope of sustainable farming because these protein-rich beans require little artificial fertiliser due to the nitrogen-fixing capacity of the plants, which also leave a considerable amount of nitrogen in the soil.
 And fava beans require relatively little water.”
 They also see opportunities in potato protein.
 “Recent studies show that potato protein is of exceptional quality.
 Project partner Avebe within Fascinating is focusing on this protein, which has the potential to create opportunities in the future,” says Andries.

 New functional proteins